-If you’re following the past few posts about a new trailer at Mechanical Elements, then you’ve seen hints of this torsion axle setup in tandem.
+If you are following the past few posts about a new trailer at Mechanical Elements, then you have seen hints of this torsion axle setup in tandem.
 Now the prototype is running and testing has proven that it works very well.

 In the list of “undesirable characteristics” both types (single axles) have somewhat of a harsh jostle or bounce.
 When towing a trailer, bumps are felt through the hitch to the tow vehicle.
-It is less, for a torsion axle when loaded, but it’s still there.
+It is less, for a torsion axle when loaded, but it is still there.

 In tandem, leaf spring style axles smooth the ride considerably, because they compensate as they share the load.
-However, because a torsion axle does not share load well, we don’t recommend using them in tandem.
+Movement of one axle is countered by the other to some extent.
+There is less compound effect with torsion axles because they are independent suspension and therefore do not share load without a linkage.
+We don’t recommend using torsions in tandem.

 This new design starts with the question: